19 Random Facts About Me

 Jon and I dream of buying a farm and living in a yurt.
 I dream of having little cabins and yurts on the property to Airbnb and an old barn to fix-up as a community gathering space to hold plant-based cooking, nutrition, fitness, etc. workshops and retreats (and the participants could stay in the little cabins and yurts).

-*Thank you Kayleigh She Hearts Photography for capturing this photo of Jon and I.
+*Thanks Kayleigh from Wild & Free Photography for capturing this photo of Jon and I.